tiskʷat / Townsite

 The Powell River Townsite is a unique coastal community in British Columbia, Canada that was designated as a National Historic District of Canada in 1995 (one of only seven in Canada at the time, and the only one in Western Canada).
 A very prestigious designation, it confirms that the Powell River Townsite, remarkably intact with over 400 original buildings contained within the borders of the 1910 town plan, is a historical asset to the entire country.

 The town was modelled after the Garden City Movement from the late 19th century, which addressed the problems associated with industrialization at the time.
 The proponents of the movement felt that preplanning an entire town on principles which enhanced the livability for its residents, the opportunity for a fuller life would be possible, thus encouraging intellectual, moral, and physical development.
-In Powell River, our planners drew from this philosophy in the creation of the town: it was preplanned, complete with public gardens and tree-line streets.
-The Powell River Company tool on the role of patriarch, providing: homes, schools, playing fields, recreational and commercial amenities, and contributed to religious buildings as well.
+In Powell River, our planners drew from this philosophy in the creation of the town: it was preplanned, complete with public gardens and tree-lined streets.
+The Powell River Company took on the role of patriarch, providing: homes, schools, playing fields, recreational and commercial amenities, and contributed to religious buildings as well.

 Another movement that influenced the development of the Townsite and which remains visible today, is the Arts and Craft Movement.
 This architectural style emphasized the skills of craftsmanship, which was threatened by mass production and industrialization.
 Some characteristics include: bellcast roof lines, verandahs, porches, dormer windows, the use of natural materials, exposed beams, fireplaces with large chimneys, shingle siding, hand crafted built in cabinetry, double hung windows, etc. The movement itself promoted the principle that happy and healthy head, hands, and heart (i.e. opportunities for intellectual, cultural, and recreational stimulation made available in their community) would produce healthy and productive employees.
 This premise is very closely aligned to the underlying principles embodied by the Garden City Movement.